Earlier is not necessarily better

-This is the ninth blog in a series of 34 blogs based on a list of ‘Key Concepts’.
+This is the ninth blog in a series of 36 blogs based on a list of ‘Key Concepts’ developed by an Informed Health Choices project team.
 Each blog will explain one Key Concept that we need to understand to be able to assess treatment claims.

 It’s intuitive to think that the earlier you detect a health problem, the better.
 Screening programmes are put in place for exactly that purpose – to detect health problems that have not yet been manifested in symptoms.
 Sometimes screening is useful, for example, to detect and treat symptomless raised blood pressure to prevent cardiovascular disease.
 However, screening sometimes does more harm than good.
 Let’s look at some examples.